bdjbray/language-correction/README.md

 ### Description of the Implementation

-### Features that the module already been implemented:

 * Checker
 To guarantee the speed and correctness of the checker,the checker analysis the sentences in two main methods.